-Bankruptcy laws in England/Wales and in Canada are more pro-debtor than those in France or Germany.
-In England/Wales, the income exemption is high enough that only 15% of bankrupts are required to have repayment plans and those that do must only use 30 to 50 percent of their non-exempt income to repay.
-The repayment period lasts for two or three years.
-However, Britain imposes shaming punishments on bankrupts, who are barred from borrowing money, managing a business, working as a lawyer, or holding some public offices for three years after filing.
+period lasts three years.
+However Britain imposes shaming punishments on bankrupts, who are barred from borrowing money, managing a business, working as a lawyer, or holding public office for 3 years after filing.
 In Canada, debtors must use 50 percent of their non-exempt income to repay and the repayment period lasts between nine months and three years.
-Like the United States, Canada has homestead exemptions that vary across provinces-they are generally lower than homestead exemptions in the United States, but higher than those in the other countries.
+Like the U.S., Canada has homestead exemptions that vary across provinces-they are generally lower than homestead exemptions in the U.S., but higher than those in the other countries.
 Overall, U.S. bankruptcy law remains more debtor-friendly than bankruptcy law in any of the four countries, even after the adoption of BAPCPA.